5/1/2025

 Michelle Buck

-So you will see pricing go up in Q2 and Q3 as more of our seasonal pricing and price pack architecture kicks in from announced pricing actions that we've already taken.
-Obviously we can't talk about any future pricing intentions in advance, but we'll give you more color on both cocoa and tariffs and our holistic plans as we get into the summer.
+So you will see prices go up in Q2 and Q3 as more of our seasonal pricing and price pack architecture kicks in from announced pricing actions that we've already taken.
+Obviously, we can't talk about any future pricing intentions in advance.
+But, you know, we'll give you more color on both COCO and tariffs and our holistic plans as we get into the summer.

 speaker